makersacademy/chitter-challenge/README.md

 As I began to develop the project by creating the necessary directories, testing-suite, files and relationships, I made several minor modifications to my original diagrammed plan, but ultimately the code I produced did closely resemble my original plan.

 All four of the STRAIGHT UP user stories were implemented.
 Unfortunately, although a lot of the scaffolding was put in place to complete the HARDER challenges, I did run out of time (partly because of the focus I chose to place on planning for this challenge) and was unable to finish the HARDER challenges.
 With more time, I would have liked to complete these.
 I would also have liked to work out the ADVANCED challenge and create new diagrams figuring out how this could be implemented.
+Finally, I would also have liked to spend some time updating the CSS to make the final app more aesthetically pleasing.

 Total rspec testing coverage: 100%; 17 rspec tests; rubocop passed with no offences.